rontarrant/gtkDcoding/docs/_posts/2019-08-13-0061-cairo-v-toy-text-image-formats.md

 Here’s what they are and why we need them:

-- `pixbuf` is a buffer associated with a *Cairo* `Surface`… effectively, it’s an image buffer tied to the `DrawingArea`,
+- `pixbuf` is a buffer associated with a *Cairo* `Surface`... effectively, it’s an image buffer tied to the `DrawingArea`,
 - `formatList` is a singly-linked list of objects (`ListSG`), each of which can hold various types of data, in this case, each holds a string, the name of a format, and
 - `pixbufFormat` and `pixbufFormats` are there so we can use a `foreach()` loop to step through and get the names of the formats.

-The callback is a bit involved, so let’s look at it in chunks… although not all of this will be in the same order it appears in the code.
+The callback is a bit involved, so let’s look at it in chunks... although not all of this will be in the same order it appears in the code.

 ### Callback Chunk #1